TUPE

 What is TUPE?

-The Transfer of Undertakings (Protection of Employment) (TUPE) regulations apply to employers of all sizes, both in the private and public sector and whether commercial or not for profit, where there is a relevant business transfer.
+The Transfer of Undertakings (Protection of Employment) (TUPE) regulation apply to employers of all sizes, both in the private and public sector and whether commercial or not for profit, where there is a relevant business transfer.

 The regulations exist to ensure employers follow the correct legal procedure for a relevant business transfer, and that employees’ terms and conditions are preserved when their employment transfers to a new employer.